Halloween Kills: Box office

-Halloween Kills grossed $92 million in the United States and Canada, and $41.4 million in other territories, for a total worldwide gross of $133.4 million.
+Halloween Kills grossed $92 million in the United States and Canada, and $41.4 million in other territories, for a total worldwide gross of $133.4 million; the film sold approximately 9,046,426 during its initial domestic theatrical release.

 In the United States and Canada, Halloween Kills was released alongside The Last Duel, and was initially projected to gross $35–40 million from 3,700 theaters in its opening weekend.
 The film made $4.85 million from Thursday night previews, the biggest for both an R-rated title and a horror film amid the pandemic, surpassing A Quiet Place Part II's $4.8 million.
 After making $22.8 million on its first day (including previews), which also immediately surpassed the lifetime totals of Halloween III, 4, 5, and Curse of Michael Myers, estimates were raised to $50 million.
-It went on to debut to $49.4 million, topping the box office and marking the best opening for an R-rated film amid the pandemic (nearly doubling The Suicide Squad's $26.2 million).
+It went on to debut to $49.4 million (53.7% of total gross), topping the box office and marking the best opening for an R-rated film amid the pandemic (nearly doubling The Suicide Squad's $26.2 million), though the record was later broken by John Wick: Chapter 4 which opened to $73.5 million in early 2023.
 It fell 71% in its second weekend to $14.5 million, finishing second behind newcomer Dune, then made $8.7 million the following weekend, before falling to seventh in its fourth weekend with $2.3 million.